Caiyangxiao/MASDesign/README.md

 contains the related information about research papers contained in the dataset.

-## 2. Extracted_Data.xlsx

-contains the final results of the data extracted from research papers contained in the dataset.

-## 3. Extracted_Data.mx22
+## 2. Extracted_Data.mx22

 contains the detailed data extraction results from research papers contained in the dataset.

+## 3. Summarized_Results.xlsx

+contains the summarized results according to the data extracted from the included papers in an MS Excel file.